voicegain/platform/ANNOUNCE-TR.md

 Known Issues:
 * If you enable Full Text Redaction for some category then Meeting Minutes may not be generated.
 A work-around is to disable Word Cloud on the Project.

+### September 20, 2023
+New functionality:
+BE-669	Transcribe App: Added audit log
+BE-681	Transcribe App: Implement Person obfuscation in Meetings after a set time threshold BE-824	Transcribe App: Add ability to select multiple transcripts from the table an perform selected Action on them BE-843	Transcribe App: Add ability to specify Regex Redaction on the Project/Account Settings Text Redaction BE-873	Transcribe App: Added multi-selector delete on the Shares list BE-888	Transcribe App: Improve message on Zoom Meeting Assistant status BE-894	Transcribe App: Change name of the exe file in installer bundle to install.exe BE-909	Transcribe App: Make the digit formatting a default enabled option on creating new Project BE-910	Transcribe App: Store collapsed status of home page elements in ClientSide Properties on a User BE-915	Transcribe App: Add settings for Archival Text Redaction BE-919	Transcribe App: Tweak behavior of the 4 selectors on Transcripts on Home Page BE-929	Transcribe App: On Devices page - add a button to pair a Phone App

+Fixes
+QA-469	Transcribe App: Fix multiple translation issues QA-482	Transcribe App: Fix - Inactivity timout set on zero hrs and zero is showing out of the box, when toggle is disabled no value should show.
+QA-497  Transcribe App: Fix for accepting anything in tag, also taking space as tag.
+BE-870	Transcribe App: Fix - jumping to time in MP3 audio playback does not work BE-890	Transcribe App: Fix for being logged out when accessing Speakers page with many voice signatures BE-899	Transcribe App: Fix - Meeting audio redaction only works on the first 3 speakers in a meeting session BE-935	Transcribe App: Fixed - incorrectly imposing share limit on Edge

 ### September 7, 2023

 New functionality: